New York’s personal injury law firmClick For Your Free Consulation

 Posted in New York Law on May 14, 2021

 Drunk driving is a serious offense in New York.
-If convicted of DWI (driving while intoxicated), you can face numerous penalties, including jail time and substantial fines.
+If convicted of DWI in New York (driving while intoxicated), you can face numerous penalties, including jail time and substantial fines.
 However, criminal penalties are not the only penalties you need to worry about.

 If you cause a drunk driving accident, injury victims may sue you for damages caused by the DUI accident.
 Before you get behind the wheel of a car after drinking, there are some things you should know about alcohol offenses in New York.